From BR Bullpen

 Biographical information

-When he was elected by baseball writers to Cooperstown it was in recognition of both his role as a pioneer and superb performance on the field in a career held to a modest length by baseball's unwritten prohibition against Blacks.
+When he was elected by baseball writers to Cooperstown it was in recognition of both his role as a pioneer and superb performance on the field in spite of his career having been held to a modest length by baseball's unwritten prohibition against Blacks.

 Early life